Genioglossus: Function

-The left and right genioglossus muscles protrude the tongue and deviate it towards the opposite side.
-When acting together, the muscles depress the center of the tongue at its back.
+The left and right genioglossus muscles protrude the tongue (anteriorly, out of the mouth) and deviate it towards the opposite side.
+When acting together, the muscles protrude the tongue directly forward and depress the center of the tongue at its back.

 Clinical significance

 Contraction of the genioglossus stabilizes and enlarges the portion of the upper airway that is most vulnerable to collapse.
 Relaxation of the genioglossus and geniohyoideus muscles, especially during REM sleep, is implicated in obstructive sleep apnea.
 Given this connection, the mandible can be pulled forward to maximise the airway space, and prevent the tongue from sinking backwards under anaesthesia and obstructing the airway.

-The genioglossus is often used as a proxy to test the function of the hypoglossal nerve, by asking a patient to stick out their tongue.
+The genioglossus is often used as a proxy to test the function of the hypoglossal nerve (CN XII), by asking a patient to stick out their tongue.
 Peripheral damage to the hypoglossal nerve can result in deviation of the tongue to the damaged side.
+If the tongue protrudes directly forward instead of deviating to either side, then the hypoglossal nerves are likely not injured.

 History

-The name derives from the Greek words γένειον (geneion) meaning "chin", and γλῶσσα (glōssa) meaning "tongue."
+The name derives from the Greek words γένειον (geneion) meaning "chin", and γλῶσσα (glōssa) meaning "tongue".
 The earliest recorded mention is by Helkiah Crooke in the early seventeenth century.